Subregular nilpotent orbits and explicit character formulas for modules over affine Lie algebras: Geometry of Springer resolution and realization of

-Consider $U={\mathbb{O}}_e \cup {\mathbb{O}}^{\mathrm{reg}}$.
-We record a description of the canonical basis in $K^{G^\vee}(\widetilde{U})$ stemming from Theorem \ref{NC_S} and Lemma \ref{MacKay}.
+Consider $U={\mathbb{O}}_{e} \cup {\mathbb{O}}^{\mathrm{reg}}$.
+We record a description of the canonical basis in $K^{G^{\vee}}(\widetilde{U})$ stemming from Theorem~\ref{NC_S} and Lemma~\ref{MacKay}.

-\begin{Prop} For $\mathfrak{g}$ of type $D_n$ ($n \geqslant 4$) or $E_6$, $E_7$, $E_8$ the canonical basis of $K^{G^\vee}(\widetilde{U})$ consists of classes of
+\begin{Prop} For $\mathfrak{g}$ of type $D_{n}$ ($n \geqslant 4$) or $E_{6}$, $E_{7}$, $E_{8}$ the canonical basis of $K^{G^{\vee}}(\widetilde{U})$ consists of classes of

-For $\mathfrak{g}=\mathfrak{sl}_n$ ($n \geqslant 3$) the canonical basis of $K^{G^\vee}(\widetilde{U})$ consists of classes of
+For $\mathfrak{g}=\mathfrak{sl}_{n}$ ($n \geqslant 3$) the canonical basis of $K^{G^{\vee}}(\widetilde{U})$ consists of classes of

-\end{Prop} \begin{proof} We use the description of the canonical basis provided by Theorem \ref{NC_S}.
-It is easy to see that $\CO_{\Nt}$ satisfies the properties in Theorem \ref{NC_S}(2), so it corresponds to an element of the canonical basis (this point is also easy to see directly, this is just the image of the unit element in the affine Hecke algebra).
+\end{Prop} \begin{proof} We use the description of the canonical basis provided by the Theorem~\ref{NC_S}.
+It is easy to see that ${\mathcal{O}}_{{\widetilde{\cal N}}}$ satisfies the properties in Theorem~\ref{NC_S} (2), so it corresponds to an element of the canonical basis (this is just the image of the unit element in the affine Hecke algebra).

-Also, Theorem \ref{NC_S} together with Lemma \ref{MacKay} show existence of irreducible objects in the heart of the exotic $t$-structure whose restriction to $\widetilde{U}$ coincides with the other objects listed in the Proposition (note that the objects that appear in Lemma \ref{MacKay} should be shifted by $\Big[-\frac{\on{codim}{\mathbb{O}}_e}{2}\Big]=[-1]$).
-Thus the statement follows from Theorem \ref{NC_S}(3). \end{proof}
+Also, Theorem~\ref{NC_S} together with Lemma~\ref{MacKay} show the existence of irreducible objects in the heart of the exotic $t$-structure whose restriction to $\widetilde{U}$ coincides with the other objects listed in the Proposition (note that the objects that appear in Lemma~\ref{MacKay} should be shifted by $[{-}\frac{\operatorname{codim}{\mathbb{O}}_{e}}{2}]=[-1]$).
+Thus the statement follows from Theorem~\ref{NC_S} (3). \end{proof}

 \begin{Rem} The canonical basis in the corresponding module over the affine Hecke algebra was computed by other methods in \cite{lu_notes_aff} for type $A$ and in \cite{lu_subreg} for types $D$ and $E$.
-It is not hard to check that the basis in Proposition \ref{descr_canon} after applying Grothendieck-Serre duality to it (see \cite[Sections 6.10, 6.11, 6.12]{lu_bases_K}) agrees with those earlier results. \end{Rem}
+It is not hard to check that the basis in Proposition~\ref{descr_canon} after applying Grothendieck-Serre duality to it (see \cite[Sections 6.10, 6.11, 6.12]{lu_bases_K}) agrees with those earlier results. \end{Rem}